enviodev/docs/docs/HyperIndex/contract-import.md

 [↑↓ to move, enter to select, type to filter]
 ```

 Choosing `Local ABI` option will allow you to point to a JSON file containing the smart contract ABI.
-The quickstart will then populate the required files from the ABI.
+The Quickstart will then populate the required files from the ABI.

 > Select this option if the proxy contract has not been verified, which will cause the fetch request from Etherscan client to fail.